 Credit One cards are designed primarily for people with bad credit and are fairly easy to get.
 However, if there are things like unresolved bankruptcies or tax liens on your credit report, Credit One might still reject your application.
 Otherwise, the odds are in your favor.

-That said, there’s no need to wait for once-a-month updates while rebuilding your credit.
+It’s worth mentioning that there’s no need to wait for once-a-month updates while rebuilding your credit.
 A free WalletHub account will get you daily credit score updates, plus personalized credit improvement tips for your situation.

 The Credit One Bank® Platinum Visa® reports to the credit bureaus monthly, within days after the end of a cardholder’s monthly billing period.
 Credit One Platinum reports the card’s credit limit, account balance, payment history, and more to all three of the major credit bureaus: TransUnion, Equifax, and Experian.
 Credit One Bank may use a specific credit bureau more than another, depending on the applicant’s home state, and other factors.… read full answer

 Once Credit One Platinum reports your account information to a credit bureau, it may take a few days before the updates appear on your credit report.
 New Credit One Platinum cardholders may not see any new credit account info on their credit report for one or two billing periods after getting a card.